sandhawke/nav-spa/README.md

 })
 ```

-The state-changing navigation in this case are trigged by the HTML
+The state-changing navigation in this case is set-up by HTML
-having bits like:
+like this:

 ```html
       <a data-link-to-state="{color: 'green'}">green</a>